Mushroom Mania at Tsukuba`s Botanical Garden (through Oct. 9th) at the Kinoko Exhibition

 Of course, this holds true in the Tsukuba area, as well, where about 400 different mushroom species grow in the wild.

-If you have a chance to make it to Tsukuba`s excellent botanical garden by Oct 28th, you will be able to encounter more than half of these species ( about 200) freshly gathered and laid out on a table as part of a special mushroon exhibition (KINOKO TEN, きのこ展), which opened on the 21st of this month and will close this coming Sunday evening.
+If you have a chance to make it to Tsukuba`s excellent botanical garden by Oct 10th, you will be able to encounter more than half of these species (about 200) freshly gathered and laid out on a table as part of the Mushroom Exhibition- KINOKO TEN, which opened last weekend and will run through the evening of October 9, 2017.

-This amazing FESTIVAL OF FUNGI on display just outside the gardens front-office building is especially interesting for its labelling system which indicates whether species are edible or poisonous, and if poisonous, to what degree ( the angel mark indicates deadly mushrooms- of which there are several species which grow wild in the Tsukuba area!).
+This amazing FESTIVAL OF FUNGI on display in a newly built glass house is especially interesting for its labeling system which indicates whether species are edible or poisonous, and if poisonous, to what degree ( the angel mark indicates deadly mushrooms- of which there are several species which grow wild in the Tsukuba area!).
 You will realize from the sometimes close resemblance between the most poisonous mushrooms and those most commonly eaten- that you should NEVER trust your own judgement about whether a mushroom that you find yourself in the woods is safe to eat.

 All this amazing variety can be touched, handled and smelled to your heart`s content .